-Since 2013, we have employed more than 50 college-level students in aerospace projects related to materials science, planetary geology, robotics and computer programming.
-Many of our interns have gone on to secure competitive internships and grant fellowships, as well as employment opportunities at companies like Google, Apple and NASA.
-Meet some of our outstanding students below who made a difference at PISCES and continue to reach for the stars.
+Since 2013, we have employed more than 50 Hawaiʻi-based undergraduate students in aerospace projects related to materials science, planetary geology, robotics and computer science.
+Many of our interns have gone on to secure competitive internships and grant fellowships, as well as employment opportunities at companies like Google, Taos and NASA.
+Meet some of our outstanding intern alumni who have made a difference at PISCES and continue to reach for the stars.

-During 2013 and 2014, Melissa Adams interned with PISCES characterizing planetary analog test sites and researching Hawaii’s volcanic basalt, comparing it with Martian rocks in conjunction with NASA.
+Melissa Adams worked with us during 2013 and 2014, characterizing planetary analog test sites and researching Hawaiʻi’s volcanic basalt by comparing it with Martian rocks in conjunction with NASA.
 In the summer of 2014, she was selected for NASA’s prestigious Sally Ride internship program at Johnson Space Center.
-Adams graduated from University of Hawaii at Hilo in December 2014 and was offered contract work at NASA JSC with Jacob’s Technology.
+Adams graduated from UH Hilo in December 2014 and was offered contract work at NASA JSC with Jacob’s Technology.

-In Summer 2014, Christina Cauley was tasked with conducting geological surveys of Hawaii Island to seek out new analog test sites—sites used to evaluating planetary surface systems and robotics.
-She graduated from UH Hilo with majors in geology and anthropology and a minor in biology.
-In Summer 2015, she was selected for NASA’s OSSI internship grant and worked with the Good Earth Project, an international effort tasked with collecting and applying satellite data from the International Space Station for humanitarian causes.
+In 2014, Christina Cauley was tasked with conducting geological surveys of Hawaiʻi Island to seek out new analog test sites—sites used to evaluate planetary surface systems and robotics.
+She graduated from UH Hilo with dual degrees in geology and anthropology.
+During the summer of 2015, Christina was selected for NASA’s OSSI internship grant and worked with the Good Earth Project, an international humanitarian effort tasked with collecting and applying satellite data from the International Space Station.
 She credits her summer internship experience at PISCES with building her confidence and exposing her to space research.

-Lily Leyva is a Keaau High School graduate who attended the PISCES Women’s STARS Program in 2016 and was inspired to pursue Aerospace Engineering.
-She interned with PISCES in 2017 on the Materials Science Team and successfully designed and 3D printed a new planetary building block that can be created by sintering volcanic basalt.
-She also programmed the PISCES UAV as part of a project with Hawaii Ant Lab and the County of Hawaii Dept. of Research and Development.
+Lily Leyva is a Keaʻau High School graduate who attended the PISCES Women’s STARS Program in 2016 and was inspired to pursue a career in aerospace engineering.
+She interned with us in 2017 doing materials science research and created a new planetary building block design that uses sintered basalt.
+Lily also programmed our Heʻe Nui UAV as part of a project with Hawaiʻi Ant Lab and the County of Hawaiʻi Dept. of Research and Development.
 Lily is studying Aerospace Engineering at University of Colorado Boulder.